-Before jumping right into the installation and creating your first data engineering platform, it's important to understand how Blacksmith works.
-In this document you will discover concepts and internal mechanisms useful for both software and data engineers.
+Before jumping right into the installation and creating your first DataOps platform, it's important to understand how Blacksmith works.
+In this document you will discover concepts and internal mechanisms.

-Blacksmith is built around some concepts, where the most important ones are as followed:
+Blacksmith is built around different concepts, where the most important ones are as followed:

 - Integrations are systems you can interact with, such as databases, message brokers or web services.

 - The server is the orchestration service.
 The server itself does not execute application code, but instead tracks the state of it using queues, timers, and a database.
 It is highly scalable and multi-tenant, capable of running millions of tasks simultaneously.
 It employs various sharding techniques to ensure scalability internally.
 And it is capable of scaling horizontally by running multiple instances on multiple hosts.